Effective Catalog Policy

 The Academic Dean will respond to the student's request for an appeal and schedule a meeting with the student within 10 business days.

-After the meeting, the Academic Dean will send a written response to the student with copies to the faculty member and the Chief Student Affairs Officer within 10 business days.
+After the meeting, the Academic Dean will send a written response to the student with copies to the faculty member and the Vice Provost for Student Affairs within 10 business days.

 The appeal determination of the Academic Dean is final.
 There are no further appeals within the College.